Dublin Design Institute

-About Dublin Design Institute
+History and operations

-Established in 1991, Dublin Design Institute (DDI), formerly known as the Dublin Institute of Design, was founded in 1991.
-Since its inception the Institute has grown to a student population of approximately 300 undergraduates studying in four specialised fields of design: Interior, Graphic, Web and Fashion Design.
+Established in 1991, Dublin Design Institute was known as the Dublin Institute of Design until 2022.
+The Institute grew to a student population of approximately 300 undergraduates studying in four specialised fields of design: Interior, Graphic, Web and Fashion Design.
+The college was validated by Quality and Qualifications Ireland.

-The Institutes's Dublin city centre campus is adjacent to Grafton Street, and St Stephens Green, and is located directly across from the National Library of Ireland.
+The Institutes's Dublin city centre campus was adjacent to Grafton Street and St Stephens Green, directly across from the National Library of Ireland, though its principal address was later on Leeson Street.
+Behind trading / registered business names, the institute was operated by Educational Design Developments Limited.
+In June 2023, the institute announced its closure, due to the impact of Covid-19, rising costs and what it called "radical changes in the educational sector".
+On 21 July 2023, liquidators were appointed to the company, and from sometime in July 2023, the institute's website was not operational.

+Courses

-Dublin Design Institute runs full and part-time degree and higher education qualifications in Interior Design, Graphic Design, Web Design, Fashion Design and shorter accredited programmes in Computer Aided Design, Visual Merchandising, Fashion Design, Personal Image & Styling, Graphic Design, Web Design, Interior Design, App Design, Product Design, and Digital Photography.
+Dublin Design Institute ran full and part-time degree and higher education qualifications in Interior Design, Graphic Design, Web Design, Fashion Design and shorter accredited programmes in Computer Aided Design, Visual Merchandising, Fashion Design, Personal Image & Styling, Graphic Design, Web Design, Interior Design, App Design, Product Design, and Digital Photography.

 Student Awards

 2015

 The Graphic Design Award by Yamaha (GDAY) is a global award that looks for new designs of marques, symbols, and pictograms that promote the theme of Kando.
 It was won by 3rd Year Full Time Graphic Design Degree Student Laurie Concannon in 2015, who received the first prize of $10,000 [US].

 The 2015 Frankfurt Style Awards announced its shortlist for the catwalk show in April 2015.
 Siu-Hong Mok from 1st Year Full Time Fashion Design was selected to exhibit his garment "Less is More" in the Ecological Green catwalk show, one of two Irish representatives.